 Yeung, S. K., Feldman, G., & Chandrashekar, P. (2021).
 Action-inaction asymmetries: Contrasting classic action-inaction biases.
 [Work in Preparation]

 Leung*, J. S. Y., Yeung*, S. K., Geiger*, S., Doshi*, M., Kim*, G., Ng*, W. T., Xiao*, Q., & Feldman*^, G. (2021).
-Revisiting attribute framing as tax or offset in environmental decisions among Republicans, Independents, and Democrats, with extensions on self-efficacy in remedying climate change and perceived consequences of climate change.
+Revisiting Hardisty et al. (2010) attribute framing as tax or offset in environmental decisions among Republicans, Independents, and Democrats, with extensions on perceived consequences of climate change and self-efficacy in remedying climate change.
 [Work in Preparation]

 *Joint first authors